 In fact, there’s nothing quite like a local offering their first-hand insight into the do’s, dont’s and of course ‘must do’s’ of a place you’re about to travel to.

-Cutting straight to a reliable source, this list of travel books are recommended by locals, chosen because they offer a significant cultural or historical insight into their home country.
-These book recommendations will help prepare you and most importantly, offer a deeper understanding of your destination, and that goes for whether it’s your first visit or your 10th!
+Cutting straight to a reliable source, this list is all about travel books recommended by locals, chosen because they offer a significant cultural or historical insight into their home country.
+These book recommendations will help prepare you and most importantly, offer a deeper understanding of your destination – and that goes for whether it’s your first visit or your 10th!

-This list of 14 travel books recommended by local ambassadors will make researching your destination all the more magical and enriching – enjoy!
+This list of 14 travel books recommended by locals and ambassadors will make researching your destination all the more magical and enriching – enjoy!

 14 travel books recommended by locals: